lindentree/resist-eviction-app/README.md

 We have an open issues page; feel free to add issues or suggest features there.
 To contribute, please fork the repo, make changes to a feature branch(labeled descriptively like "add_attorneylist_page"), and open a pull request.
 Read more about this workflow here: https://blog.scottlowe.org/2015/01/27/using-fork-branch-git-workflow/

+*Note: we are trying to keep this app as performant as possible for people on limited data plans, old phones or otherwise limited Internet access.
+Bootstrap/jQuery may be necessary eventually, but small custom CSS is the current project paradigm, since third-party scripts add a lot of weight.
+Please open an issue if you are designing components that need advanced styling, React styled-components may be a good project option, and discussion of other options is welcome.

 ***

 ## Available Scripts